 A hike on the Bull Run Occoquan Trail, followed by a visit to Paradise Springs Winery, is an ideal way to spend an active but peaceful day outdoors in Fairfax County, Virginia.
-This walk and wine combination expands on our earlier article about the Charms of Clifton, Virginia.
+This walk and wine combination expands on our earlier article about the charming town of Clifton, one of the prettiest small towns in Northern Virginia.

 Bull Run Occoquan Trail Hike

-While some segments of the trail are steep and challenging, the hike we describe here is mostly level along the water and the access point is fairly easy.
-Best of all, this segment begins near the lovely Paradise Springs Winery, offering a relaxing stop at the end of your hike.
+Our Bull Run Occoquan Trail hike begins at the end of Yates Ford Road in Clifton Virginia and leads to the central portion of the 18-mile trail.
+A short access trail leads down to Bull Run, and from there you can hike north or south.
+While some segments of the BROT are steep and challenging, the hike we describe here is mostly level along the water.
+Happily, this segment begins near the lovely Paradise Springs Winery, offering a relaxing stop at the end of your hike.

-Once you reach the stream—aka Bull Run—you can head north or south, following the Bull Run – Occoquan trail along the water.
-We turned right, hiking north for about a mile, until we reached a stone crossing below the Norflok-Southern railroad tracks.
+Once you reach the stream—Bull Run—you can head north or south, following the Bull Run Occoquan Trail along the water.

 There are some rocky sections along the river and it’s likely to be muddy after a rain, but our 2-mile loop hike was peaceful, shady, and populated with great blue herons and turkey vultures.

 Alternatively, you could continue to hike north on the BROT as far as you like then return to the parking lot on the Yates Ford access trail.

 Central Bull Run Occoquan Trail to Bull Run Marina

 To hike a longer and steeper section of the BROT, hike down to the water on the Yates Ford access trail and turn left.
 From here you can hike 4.5 miles to Bull Run Marina, another major access point for the BROT.